Alexandre-Atozed/Rapid.Generics.v2/README.md

 ## 📌 Dependencies
 * No external dependencies
-* Unit test project requires DUnitX framework [DUnixX](https://github.com/VSoftTechnologies/DUnitX/tree/master)
+* Unit test project requires [DUnitX](https://github.com/VSoftTechnologies/DUnitX/tree/master) framework

 ## 📌 How to Use
 1. Include `Rapid.Generics.pas` in your project.